CLARIAH/vocab-workers/README.md

 This task queries the [Linked Open Vocabularies (LOV)](https://lov.linkeddata.es/dataset/lov/vocabs) with the vocabulary mentioned in a vocabulary record if it is of an RDF type.
-If the vocabulary was found in the LOV dataset, then the task will write the LOV URI as a publisher to the record.
+If the vocabulary was found in the LOV dataset, then the task will write the LOV URI as a registry to the record.
 Furthermore, it will update the namespace of the vocabulary in the record.

 ### Bartoc task: `vocab.tasks.bartoc`

 This task queries [Bartoc](https://bartoc.org/) with the vocabulary mentioned in a vocabulary record if it is of an RDF type.
-If the vocabulary was found in Bartoc, then the task will write the Bartoc URI as a publisher to the record.
+If the vocabulary was found in Bartoc, then the task will write the Bartoc URI as a registry to the record.

 ### JSON-LD task: `vocab.tasks.jsonld`